projectcalico/calico/calico/getting-started/kubernetes/vpp/getting-started.md

 The VPP dataplane is entirely compatible with the other {{site.prodname}} dataplanes, meaning you can have a cluster with VPP-enabled nodes along with regular nodes.
 This makes it possible to migrate a cluster from Linux or eBPF networking to VPP networking.

-In the addition, the VPP dataplane offers some specific features for network-intensive applications, such as providing `memif` userspace packet interfaces to the pods (instead of regular Linux network devices), or exposing the VPP Host Stack to run optimized L4+ applications in the pods.
+In addition, the VPP dataplane offers some specific features for network-intensive applications, such as providing `memif` userspace packet interfaces to the pods (instead of regular Linux network devices), or exposing the VPP Host Stack to run optimized L4+ applications in the pods.

 Trying out the tech preview will give you a taste of these benefits and an opportunity to give feedback to the VPP dataplane team.